Resources

 Ask the questions

-You might start with a casual chat with the coordinator at your uniform shop, or you can email or contact your school’s P&C. Questions you can ask might include:
+You might start with a casual chat with the coordinator at your uniform shop, or you can email or contact your school’s Parents and Citizens’ Association (P&C) to ask:

 Advocate for change!

-If your uniform manufacturer is not an Ethical Clothing Australia accredited business, you can petition for your school to look at working with an ethical manufacturer for next year’s uniforms.
+If your uniform manufacturer is not an Ethical Clothing Australia accredited business, you can petition for your school to use an ethical manufacturer for next year’s uniforms.

-Approach your principal or the school P&C committee via email or with a dedicated meeting and share your concerns.
+Approach your principal or the school P&C committee via email, set up a dedicated meeting and share your concerns.
 Refer them to our manufacturing directory or ask them to get in touch with Ethical Clothing Australia to find an ethically accredited manufacturer.
 Your input could help your school ensure their uniforms are made by garment workers in safe, ethical conditions.